glslify/glsl-proj4/readme.md

 ## p.members(name)

 Return an object that maps member keys under the prefix `name` to values.
-You can pass this object as a struct uniform
+You can pass this object as a struct uniform.

+If `name` is not provided, no prefix is used.

 ## p.name